 But, there are some medical conditions that need a little bit more looking into because itching is a symptom of them.
-It may not seem like much, but if your breast itch and are consistently itchy for days at a time, you may have one of these conditions:
+It may not seem like much, but if you are having breast itch and are consistently itchy for days at a time, you may have one of these conditions:

 1. You may have a yeast infection under your breasts

-Moisture can get trapped under your breasts, creating an environment that’s perfect for yeast to grow, which can result in itchy boobs.
+Moisture can get trapped under your breasts, creating an environment that’s perfect for yeast to grow, which can result in breast itch.

 2. In very rare cases, it could be a sign of cancer

-If you have breast itchiness, it’s much more likely that it’s due to one of the above reasons and not breast cancer.
+If your breast itch, it’s much more likely that it’s due to one of the above reasons and not breast cancer.
 With that said, there’s a small chance it could be inflammatory breast cancer, a rare form of the disease that invades your skin’s dermis (the layer of skin that lies beneath your epidermis, the outer layer of skin), creating an inflammatory response.

 Inflammatory breast cancer is a very aggressive and fast-growing breast cancer in which cancer cells infiltrate the skin and lymph vessels of the breast.
 It often produces no distinct tumor or lump that can be felt and isolated within the breast.
 But when the lymph vessels become blocked by the breast cancer cells, symptoms begin to appear.
 Inflammatory breast cancer also usually has other symptoms including a rash; orange-peel skin; and red, inflamed skin that’s hot to the touch.